Notification of managers transactions

 Ørsted A/S has received the enclosed notification pursuant to Article 19 of EU Regulation no. 596/2014 of transactions related to shares in Ørsted A/S made by persons discharging managerial responsibilities in Ørsted A/S and/or persons closely associated with them.

-See the transactions of Executive Vice President and CEO of Region Americas David Hardy in the attached PDF document.
+See the transactions of Senior Vice President and Head of P2X Olivia Breese in the attached PDF document.

 For further information, please contact: